ancisqos/liri-node-app/README.md

 	<img src="/img/pic2.PNG" alt=sql-1>

-5. 'movie-this' uses the OMDB api to pull movie information based on certain parameters.
+5. 'movie-this' uses the OMDB API to pull movie information based on certain parameters.
 We will be searching by movie name.

 6. Run 'nodemon liri.js movie-this NAME OF MOVIE' and it will show you information about the movie.